Understanding Burns: Types and Treatments Explained

 Without surgery, this major burn heals with severe scarring.
 There is no definite timeline for complete healing for third-degree burns.
 When bones, muscles, or tendons are also burned, this may be referred to as a fourth-degree burn.

-Treatment for Third Degree Burns
+What is the Treatment for Third Degree Burns?

 Never attempt to self-treat a third-degree burn.
 Call 911 immediately.
 There are some things you can do while waiting for medical professionals to get there: